Voting by Mail

 - Voter will be absent from McLennan County during Early Voting and Election Day.
 Voter must provide an out-of-county mailing address for the ballot.

-- Voter is confined in jail, but eligible to vote.
+- Voter is confined in jail but eligible to vote or Involuntary Civil Commitment.

 ANNUAL APPLICATION FOR BALLOT BY MAIL

 Registered voters who are 65 years of age or older or disabled qualify for an Annual Application for Ballot by Mail.
-Checking the "Annual Application" option in Block 6a on the application ensures that you will receive a mailed ballot for all applicable elections during the calendar year.
+Checking "Annual Application" in Box 4 on the application ensures that you will receive a mailed ballot for all applicable elections during the calendar year.
+All annual applications expire on December 31st.

-Applicants may submit an Application for Ballot by Mail beginning January 1st of each year.
+Voters may submit an Application for Ballot by Mail by the following methods:

 REQUIREMENTS FOR FEDERAL POST CARD APPLICATION (FPCA)